In this video, we go over the essential ways to mix your beats.

 The tutorial video above is the essential way you mix a beat.
 Its simple, easy and gets the job done.
 It will enhance the overall quality of your beat.
 Follow the video above to get the best results.

 Please note: If the beat doesn’t sound good, mixing won’t make it any better.
-Mixing simply enhances the quality and brings out its full potential.
-Also, mix at low volume.
-This will help you get the best result.
+Mixing simply enhances the overall quality, blends everything together and brings out its full potential.
+Also, mix at low-mid volume.
+This will help with the results:

 Organize – Separate each instrument into its own track.
 Label everything correctly.
 This will speed up your workflow and make it way easy to mix.